mhausenblas/o11y-in-action.cloud/README.md

 approach.
 In other words, you need to understand the costs of each signal type and what it enables you to do.

-* Reference example
+1. Reference Example
-* Assessing costs
+1. Assessing Instrumentation Costs
-* Logs
+1. Logs
-* Metrics
+1. Metrics
-* Traces
+1. Traces
-* Selecting signals
+1. Selecting Signals

 ## Chapter 3: Sources
 This chapter covers signal sources.
 We discuss the type of sources that exist and when to select which source, how you can gain actionable insights from selecting the right sources for a task and how to deal with code you own including supply chain aspects.

-* Selecting sources
+1. Selecting Sources
-* Compute-related sources
+1. Compute-related Sources
-* Storage-related sources
+1. Storage-related Sources
-* Network-related sources
+1. Network-related Sources
-* Your code (instrumentation)
+1. Your Code

 ## Chapter 4: Agents
-ETA: 07/2022
+In this chapter we discuss instrumentation and review different agents, from log routers to OpenTelemetry.
+You will learn how to select and use agents with an emphasis on what OpenTelemetry brings to the table for unified telemetry, including correlation of signals.

+1. Log Routers
+1. Metrics Collection
+1. OpenTelemetry
+1. Other Agents
+1. Selecting An Agent

 ## Chapter 5: Back-end Destinations
-TBD.
+ETA: 08/2022

 ## Chapter 6: Front-end Destinations
-TBD.
+ETA: 09/2022

 ## Chapter 7: Alerting
-TBD.
+ETA: 09/2022

 ## Chapter 8: Distributed Tracing
-TBD.
+ETA: 10/2022

 ## Chapter 9: Continuous Profiling
-TBD.
+ETA: 11/2022

 ## Chapter 10: Service Level Objectives
-TBD.
+ETA: 11/2022